 In today’s day and age, experienced business owners advise future entrepreneurs to work on their online presence.
 They should develop an impressive website and practice social media marketing, among other activities.
-It almost seems as if you can build a great brand on the basis of an influential online existence.
+It almost seems as if you can build a great brand based on an influential online existence.
 However, even though this is true to a certain extent, don’t undermine the importance of a good business location.

 This makes it crucial for new business owners to look into the location they will set up.
 But it’s still possible that issues like financial constraints can lead to them running a business in a bad location.
 Many startups seem to fail due to this reason.
 While there isn’t an immediate solution for the predicament, you can take particular measures to alleviate the circumstances.
 Here are some of the ways that you can overcome a bad business location:

 Implement Impactful Branding and Signage

 It’ll be hard for people passing by to avoid your store if you manage to lure them in with attractive signs and branding techniques.
 Captivating signage always manages to pull potential customers out of their way to stop and have a look.
 A billboard that appears to stand out from the rest works the best.
 You shouldn’t opt for one that blends in and looks similar to that of competitors.
 For improved results, take it a step further and provide customers with customized shopping bags that will make others do a double-take.

 Oftentimes, you can turn the main disadvantage of your business location into something beneficial.
 Being the only brand selling something of your niche in the area is better than opening shop in a district where your competitors operate.